SM2021-hue/NLP/README.md

 # NLP
-This is my new venture to apply NLP using both Python and R libraries to develop a recommender system
+This is my new venture with NLP